 There are more sedate outdoor activities to take part in, as well.
-Randall’s Island offers one of the city’s more picturesque settings for movie nights; its outdoor film series kicks off this month in Ward’s Island Park on the East River, with movies such as The Goonies and Jurassic Park competing with views of the Manhattan skyline.
-During the day, Flow.16 invites visitors to view free public art along the shoreline, as well as take guided walks and meet the artists.
+Randall’s Island offers one of the city’s more picturesque settings for movie nights; its outdoor film series kicks off on June 25 in Randall's Island Park, with movies like A League of Their Own competing with views of the Manhattan skyline.
+During the day, Flow.17 invites visitors to view free, site-specific art installations along the shoreline, as well as take guided walks and meet the artists.
 Other walking tours explore everything from the island’s turbulent history to its wildflowers.
 It may not have beaches, but Randall’s Island offers plenty to feed your mind; check out the Randall’s Island Park Alliance site for a full summer schedule.

 Getting there: You can reach Randall’s Island on foot or by bike by crossing the 103rd Street footbridge from Manhattan, the Randall’s Island Connector footbridge from the Bronx, or the Triborough Bridge from its pedestrian paths in the Bronx, Manhattan, and Queens.